HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Invoke-WDACSimulation.md

 * The engine can determine with 100% accuracy whether a file is authorized by a given policy or not as long as the file was scanned based on one of the supported levels mentioned above.

 * The `SpecificFileNameLevel` is established with 99.99% accuracy.
 The only exception is when a file is damaged in a manner that impairs the detection of its additional attributes. *However, this is a rare occurrence, as I have not encountered any such file in over 1 million tests*.

-* Explicit Deny rules are not taken into account during simulation.
-Support for them will be added in a future update. **The nature of the WDAC policies is whitelisting and anything not mentioned in them is automatically blocked/denied**.

 <br>